 There is perhaps no greater imperative for any healthcare organization than the safety of its staff.
 While occupational health and safety standards are constantly being reviewed, upgraded and implemented, there is always room for improvement.
 Technology provides one way to make an immediate and impactful difference in preventing injury and even death to staff in the healthcare environment.

-Real-time location systems (RTLS) that offer a staff duress technology solution enable employees to call for help in situations where they are in imminent danger, or they are experiencing duress.
-A variety of healthcare organizations such as hospitals, urgent care centres and long-term care facilities are realizing the benefits of RTLS staff duress solutions to protect staff, patients and visitors.
+Real-time location systems (RTLS) that offer a staff safety technology solution enable employees to call for help in situations where they are in imminent danger, or they are experiencing duress.
+A variety of healthcare organizations such as hospitals, urgent care centres and long-term care facilities are realizing the benefits of RTLS staff safety solutions to protect staff, patients and visitors.

 1. Easy access and user friendly

 Ease of use and accessibility are a must when it comes to the functionality of an RTLS system.
 In an emergency, staff are dealing with a stressful situation that commands their attention.
 They have fractions of seconds to call for help.
 There may be no time to make a call from their cell phone, and it’s possible a cry for help may not be heard.
 An RTLS system offers a variety of options for instant, accessible communication and alerts, even if the employee is incapacitated.